Fl0W97/ci-p4-methods-library/README2.md

 |CRUD for Comments | using CrispyForms |
 |CRUD for Methods | |
 | summernote admin panel customization | ...
-| Filter function | purpose, duration, location ...
+| Filter function | purpose, duration, location ... hwoever the filter options are hard coded, has to be added as asoon as a new purpose is implemented by the admin
 | like function | ...
+| Adbout me page is a table | Can be added easily by admin.
+Restriction is made by define queryset.filter.first() so taht only the first about page entry is shown.
+In addition, there is a hint in the admin panel, that just the first entry is displayed on the website by using fieldsets in class AboutAdmin (admin.py).

 ## UX Design